 magnetic device, but it is based on electronic technology, therefore without mechanical parts (disks, heads) which can fail, and it is faster.
-One wonders why the SSD is not proposed as an alternative to volatile RAM.
-In reality, the SSD, like other non-volatile electronic memories (USB sticks "Secure Digital" SD proposed as an alternative to volatile RAM.
+One wonders why the SSD is not one wonders why the SSD is not proposed as an alternative to volatile RAM.
 In reality, the SSD, like other non-volatile electronic memories (USB sticks, "Secure Digital" SD cards typical of digital cameras), although faster than magnetic HD, are still much slower than RAM, and not they would be able to work in sync with the CPU (which can work at frequencies of 3 GHz, i.e. perform 3 billion operations per second).